thelastpickle/cassandra-medusa/docs/Installation.md

 * if your backups are to be stored in AWS S3 or S3 compatible backends (IBM, OVHCloud, MinIO, ...), run `sudo pip3 install cassandra-medusa[S3]`
 * if your backups are to be stored in Google Cloud Storage, run `sudo pip3 install cassandra-medusa`
 * if your backups are to be stored in Azure Blob Storage, run `sudo pip3 install cassandra-medusa[AZURE]`
+* if you want to use client-side encryption with AWS Encryption SDK, run `sudo pip3 install cassandra-medusa[encryption]`

 Running the installation using `sudo` is necessary to have the `/usr/local/bin/medusa` script created properly.